PRIYANKADEVYADAV15/RTL-Design-and-Synthesis-using-Sky130/README.md

 6) Install Required Tools:

    `sudo apt install iverilog`

    `sudo apt install gtkwave`

-7)Inside the sky130RTLDesignAndSynthesisWorkshop folder, we have `verilog_files` is the folder which contains all the lab experiments which we will perform.
+7) Inside the sky130RTLDesignAndSynthesisWorkshop folder, we have `verilog_files` is the folder which contains all the lab experiments which we will perform.
 Contains all the verilog source files, test bench files for the experiment.

 ![image](https://github.com/user-attachments/assets/18731d94-02ab-45e1-b1d7-6be8f897be0a)